SteepleJAC Athletics Scorecard

-- The calculation incorporates the PS Gross Score of the player on the scorecard.
-The general difficulty of the course played, Course Rating a generic numeric value 113 of the difficulty of courses in general, the numeric value of the skill level required to play the course, Slope Rating and a generic number .96 used to substantiate and qualify that all player’s scores and performance are never 100% accurate and aligned when playing from round to round.
-These four values are systematically applied to the PS to result in the GPPP.
+- The calculation initiates with the PS or gross score - the actual number of shots taken in the round by the player on the scorecard.
+There are four values which are systematically applied to the gross score to result in the GPPP, the general difficulty of the course played, a generic numeric value of the difficulty of courses in general, the numeric value of the skill level required to play the course, and a generic number used to substantiate and qualify that all player’s scores and performance are never 100% accurate when playing from round to round.

 SteepleJAC Player’s Personal Performance Score (PPP)